w2gner/w2gner/README.md

 *I am a very curious Software QA Engineer from Brazil.
 Graduated in Computer Science by UNESC.
 I have focused my entire carrer to improve user experience and ensure quality from all aspects of design and implemention to the non functional requirements of software, I love the craft of good software products, and for the past 5 years had the chance to work with incredible teams and accomplish a lot, I will tell you more here ↓*

-- 🔭 I’m currently working on [Thoughtworks](https://www.thoughtworks.com/)
+- 🔭 I’m currently working at [Thoughtworks](https://www.thoughtworks.com/)

 - 👨‍💻 All of my projects will be available [here](https://wagnerghedin.com) in the future